Showgirls: Plot

 Later, Cristal arranges for Nomi to audition for the chorus line of Goddess.
 Tony Moss, the show's director, humiliates Nomi, asking her to rub ice cubes on her nipples to harden them for the topless audition.
 Furious, Nomi abruptly leaves the audition after scattering ice everywhere, in a fit.
 Despite her audition, Nomi gets the job and subsequently quits Cheetah's.
 Cristal then further humiliates Nomi, suggesting that she should make a 'goodwill appearance' at a boat 'trade show', which turns out to be a thinly-disguised prostitution/sex trafficking set-up.
 The chance to be Cristal's understudy comes up after she hurts herself.
 Undeterred, Nomi sets out for revenge against Cristal by claiming her role in Goddess.
 She seduces Cristal's boyfriend, Zack, who then secures an audition for Nomi to be Cristal's understudy.
 Nomi wins the role, but when Cristal threatens legal action against the Stardust, the offer is rescinded.
 After Cristal taunts her even more, Nomi snaps, and pushes Cristal down a flight of stairs, causing her to break her hip.
 Only after the injury is Cristal officially replaced by Nomi as the show's lead.
 Despite having finally secured the fame she sought, Nomi is disillusioned.
 She further alienates her roommate and friend Molly, who realizes Nomi caused the hip injury.

 Molly later relents, attending Nomi's opening-night celebration at a lavish hotel, where she meets her idol, musician Andrew Carver.
 Carver lures her to a room, where he brutally beats her before he and his two security-guard friends proceed to gang-rape her to the point of hospitalization.
 Nomi finds out and immediately wants to call the police.
-Zack explains that the Stardust will bribe Molly with hush money to protect Carver (one of their star performers), before then explaining about Nomi's 'sordid' past: Zack discovered that "Nomi" was born Polly Ann Costello in San Francisco, from which she ran-away at age 15 to work as a prostitute after her parents' murder–suicide in 1989.
+Zack explains that the Stardust will bribe Molly with hush money to protect Carver (one of their star performers), before then explaining about Nomi's 'sordid' past: Zack discovered (thanks to Phil) that "Nomi" was born Polly Ann Costello in San Francisco, from which she ran-away at age 15 to work as a prostitute after her parents' murder–suicide in 1989.
 After escaping from a foster home in nearby Oakland, California, the following year, Polly changed her name several times.
 She was also, Zack says, arrested several times, in several states, for various crimes ranging from drug possession and exchanging sex for money to assault with a deadly weapon.
 Zack blackmails Polly (Nomi), vowing to conceal her past as long as she agrees to not report the rape and assault.
+In response, she spits in his face.